adammy/eloquent-js/ch1.md

 'Float on the ocean'
 ```

 Certain characters require *escaping* to be used properly in strings.
-Escaping is done with a backslash (\) followed by some set of characters.
+Escaping is done with a backslash (\\) followed by some set of characters.
 Some examples include:
 ```javascript
 '\n' // new line
 '\'hello\'' // returns "hello"; a literal single quote '\\' // returns "\"; a literal backslash
 ```

 Strings have been modeled as a series of bits.
-JavaScript does this based on the *Unicode* standard.
+JavaScript does this based on the *Unicode* Standard.
 This standard assigns a number to virtually every character you would ever need.
 If every character is associated with a number, than a string can be described by a sequence of numbers.
 JavaScript's representation uses 16 bits per string element, which provides up to 2<sup>16</sup> different characters.
 Unicode defines more characters than 16 bits would allow, so some characters take up two string elements and therefore are afforded 32 bits.

 The plus operator (+) can be used on strings for the purpose of concatenation.
 See below: